July has been cloudier and rainier than average, but summer sun is on the way

 If July has you feeling cheated out of the stunning Seattle summer you expected, take comfort in two things: First, sunnier skies are on the way this weekend.
 Second — and perhaps more surprisingly, depending on how long you’ve lived here — this summer isn’t actually all that unusual, according to the National Weather Service.

 “We’ve had a lot of people say, ‘What’s happened this summer?
-Where’s our summer?'” meteorologist Dana Felton said.
+Where’s our summer?'” said meteorologist Dana Felton.
 “And actually, temperature-wise, we’re actually slightly above normal.”

 This month has been cloudier than is average for July, with an average of 79% of the sky covered between sunrise and sunset, Felton said.
 But cloud cover for the previous two years was below normal, which may make this month seem cloudier by comparison.
-Data shared by the service on Twitter indicates 36% average sunrise-to-sunset cloud cover in July of 2018 and 2017, and 59% in 2016.
+Data shared by the service on Twitter indicates 36% average sunrise-to-sunset cloud cover in July 2018 and 2017, and 59% in 2016.

 “Rain-wise, we’re already above normal for the whole month,” Felton said.
 “The normal for the whole month of July is seven-tenths of an inch in Seattle, and we’re at 1.09 right now, so we’ve surpassed the monthly normal already.”